Turin DF64 Grinder Review: Does It Live Up To The Hype?

 The design is straightforward.
 The DF64 grinder has a tubular body, with a slight forward lean popular in this grinder.
 Interestingly, you’ll find a similar tilted position in the Niche and the upcoming Eureka Mignon Oro.
 That is, all controls on the DF64 are an on/off button.
 The button sits near the bottom and the grind size selection dial at the top.

-It comes in a huge variety of colors, which is a treat for anyone who likes to get creative with their kitchen decor.
+It comes in a huge variety of colours, which is a treat for anyone who likes to get creative with their kitchen decor.
 Other than Eureka, it’s rare to see a brand stray from black, white, silver, and maybe red.

 Durability – 4/5